-The Company's on-going, systematic evaluation resulted in the Company recording a negative provision for the allowance for credit losses on unfunded commitments of \$(17,000), a negative provision for the allowance for credit losses on held to maturity securities of \$(11,000) and a negative provision for the allowance for credit losses on loans and leases of \$(244,000) in 2023.
-The Company recorded a provision of \$80,000 for the allowance for loan losses in 2022 and recorded a total negative provision for (reduction of) the allowance for loan losses of \$(5,663,000) in 2021, respectively.
+The Company's on-going, systematic evaluation resulted in the Company recording a provision for the allowance for credit losses on unfunded commitments of \$28,000, a provision of \$10,000 for credit losses on held to maturity securities and a negative provision of (\$200,000) for the allowance for credit losses in 2024.
+The Company recorded a negative provision for the allowance for credit losses on unfunded commitments of \$(17,000), a negative provision for the allowance for credit losses on held to maturity securities of \$(11,000) and a negative provision for the allowance for credit losses of \$(244,000) in 2023.
+The Company recorded a provision of \$80,000 for the allowance for loan losses in 2022.

+During the year ended December 31, 2024 one piece of equipment was repossessed resulting in a balance of \$9,000 in other real estate at the end of the year.
 During the year ended December 31, 2023 one large loan on nonaccrual prior to foreclosure was moved to other real estate then later sold during the year along with a recovery of another loan in the amount of \$468,000.
 The Company's analysis includes evaluating the current values of collateral securing all nonaccrual loans.
-Nonaccrual loans totaled \$213,000 and \$1,441,000 with specific reserves on these loans of \$39,500 and \$124,000 as of December 31, 2023 and 2022, respectively.
+Nonaccrual loans totaled \$418,000 and \$213,000 with specific reserves on these loans of \$0 and \$39,500 as of December 31, 2024 and 2023, respectively.
 The specific reserves allocated to nonaccrual loans are relatively low as collateral values appear sufficient to cover loan losses, or the loan balances have been charged down to their realizable value.

-The allowance for credit losses on loans and leases as a percentage of loans was 1.35%, 1.40% and 1.38% at December 31, 2023, 2022, and 2021, respectively.
-The Company believes that its allowance of credit losses on loans and leases is appropriate as of December 31, 2023.
+The allowance for credit losses as a percentage of loans was 1.28%, 1.35% and 1.40% at December 31, 2024, 2023, and 2022, respectively.
+The Company believes that its allowance of credit losses is appropriate as of December 31, 2024.

-The allowance for credit losses on loans and leases is an estimate, and as such, events may occur in the future which may affect its accuracy.
-The Company anticipates that it is possible that additional information will be gathered in future quarters on loan performance, which may require an adjustment to the allowance for credit losses on loans and leases.
+The allowance for credit losses is an estimate, and as such, events may occur in the future which may affect its accuracy.
+The Company anticipates that it is possible that additional information will be gathered in future quarters on loan performance, which may require an adjustment to the allowance for credit losses.
 Management will continue to closely monitor its portfolio and take such action as it deems appropriate to accurately report its financial condition and results of operations.